 COVID-19 and Conflict of Interest Reviews

 The Conflict of Interest Review Committee (CIRC) is holding virtual meetings so that required reviews can be conducted in accordance with State regulations, and Federal, UC and UCLA policies.
-Staff of the office of Research Policy and Compliance (RPC) are working remotely during the shelter-in-place orders.
+Most staff of the office of Research Policy and Compliance (RPC) are continuing to work remotely.
 Emails and calls will be returned as promptly as possible.

 Special Conflict of Interest Review Process for COVID-19 Research Projects:

 - CIRC case materials related to research on COVID-19 will be reviewed on an expedited basis.

 A Conflict of Interest (COI) refers to any situation in which an Investigator’s (researcher) financial interest(s) have the potential to bias a research project or cause harm to human subjects participating in a research project.